 - Make the first outing a short, easy one so you can get the feel for it and "work out the bugs" without major hassles.

-- If your grandchildren live some distance from you and you don't know their interests, spend some time around children their ages before embarking on a trip together.
+- If your grandchildren live some distance from you and you don't know their interests, spend some time with children their ages before embarking on a trip together.

 Ideas for Grandparent Family Travel